Cookie Consent

 2. Generative AI is speeding up reviews

 The legal division is not untouched by AI automation.
 One common use case is AI-powered contract reviews, where AI generates quick summaries of contracts to fasten reviews.
 Even if organizations don't implement AI internally, there are public tools available to generate such summaries.
-However, organizations are adopting legal tools with AI features internally to avoid usage of such public tools.
+However, organizations are adopting legal tools with AI features internally to avoid the usage of such public tools.

 Ken Priore, Director of Privacy at Atlassian, says, "Most organizations are realizing that they should have a policy in place for AI adoption, because, otherwise, there's a risk of customer data or confidential data being put into the public tooling."